 DCB is a modern, emerging new generation private sector bank in India.
-DCB offers a variety of products targeting the underserved self-employed segment.
-DCB has a pan-India presence, with over 40% of its branch network in semi-urban and rural areas.
+DCB offers a variety of products targeting underserved micro, small and medium-sized enterprises.
+At the time of WCP’s final exit, DCB had a pan-India presence, with over 40% of its branch network in semi-urban and rural areas.

 WCP provided growth capital to DCB in two tranches in 2012.
-DCB has more than doubled its balance sheet and significantly improved its profitability since WCP’s investment.
-WCP has partially exited this investment through the capital markets in 2015.
+DCB had more than doubled its balance sheet and significantly improved its profitability during WCP’s holding period.
+WCP fully realized this investment through a series of capital markets transactions between 2015 – 2017.

 Meritum is a new generation bank in Poland focused on underserved consumers and micro-enterprises.
 Meritum employs an innovative, technology-centric and capital-light business model with loan distribution conducted primarily through third party financial intermediaries and a network of franchise branches.
 The bank is funded almost entirely by retail deposits mobilized through the online channel.

 WCP and other leading investors made an initial investment in the company in 2011, and have subsequently supported the business as it grew to have the highest return on equity in the Polish banking system in the first half of 2014.
-Alior Bank acquired Meritum for a combination of cash and stock in 2015, resulting in a partial exit for WCP.
-WCP remains a shareholder in Alior Bank.
+Alior Bank later acquired Meritum for a combination of cash and stock in 2015, resulting in a partial exit for WCP.
+WCP has fully exited its interest in Alior Bank through a series of capital markets transactions.

-Daycoval is a leading middle market bank in Brazil, focused on the underserved SME segment.
+Daycoval is a leading middle market bank in Brazil, focused on underserved small and medium-sized enterprises.
 It has a strong franchise, resilient business model and seasoned management team.

 In 2009, WCP and other reputed investors backed Daycoval through an innovative investment structure.
 WCP had partially realized this investment through a series of transactions, including capital markets exits, in 2010, 2012 and 2013 and fully realized its investment in 2016.